Abhilash-Chandran/FlareExporter/README.md

 ## How to Use

-1. Fiirst choose the flare filer or drag and drop the falre file on to the drop zone marked in big white bordered box.
+1. First choose the flare file or drag and drop the flare file on to the drop zone marked in big white bordered box.
 2. Adjust the canvas width and height to your preferences
 3. Choose the type of video to be exported.
 4. Type in the animation name which is to be played from the flare file.